How To Tan Safely In A Tanning Bed

 Why should I use a tanning lotion?

-You should only use a tanning lotion which has been specially designed for tanning beds.
 These contain ingredients that help to achieve maximum tanning results, accelerating the darkening of the skin.

-Tanning lotions also contain ingredients that help to replace essential minerals, moisture, and nutrients lost during the tanning session.
-Many contain antioxidants that protect the skin from damage and promotes firming and anti-aging.
+Many contain antioxidants that protect the skin from damage and promote firming and anti-aging.
 A tanning lotion will help you build a tan faster in a shorter period.

 Why do I need to wear eye protection in a tanning bed?